badgeth/badge-subgraph-starter/README.md

   git clone https://github.com/graphprotocol/graph-node
   ```

-  - Sign up for [Alchemy](https://alchemy.com) and create your own Ethereum node.
-You can alternatively use your own Ethereum node if you have the hardware.
+  - Get access to an Ethereum node.
+We personally recommend the Free Tier of [Alchemy](https://alchemy.com) for developers who aren't interested in managing their own Ethereum node.

   - Edit your graph-node/docker/docker-compose.yml file.
 Change the "ethereum" environment variable to point to your Ethereum node.
 If you are using Alchemy, be sure to update <YOUR_API_KEY> and change <YOUR_NETWORK> to "mainnet" or "rinkeby".